Prediction of Tropical Pacific Rain Rates with Over-parameterized Neural Networks: Discussion

-\acknowledgments Aaron Funk processed the gridded DPR and MERRA-2 data used in the analysis.
+\acknowledgments Aaron Funk processed the gridded radar and MERRA-2 data used in the analysis.
 Mikyoung Jun acknowledges support by NSF IIS-2123247 and DMS-2105847.
 Courtney Schumacher acknowledges support by NASA 80NSSC22K0617.
 Funding for this project was also provided by the TAMU College of Arts \& Sciences Seed Funds.

 \datastatement The GPM DPR and MERRA-2 data are publicly available from the NASA GES DISC (https://disc.gsfc.nasa.gov/).
-The output from the statistical and machine learning analysis of the data are available upon reasonable request from the authors.
+The specific DPR and MERRA-2 training and test data sets used in this study have been placed on the Texas Data Repository (https://dataverse.tdl.org/).
+Final over-parameterized models can be found in our Github repository: \href{https://github.com/HojunYou/Rainfall_prediction_with_overNN}{https://github.com/HojunYou/Rainfall\_prediction\_with\_overNN}.